QuickBase/interview-demos/ai/README.md

 ### Goal
 - Create a command-line Python program
 - Below is the  “data set” of 2 applications: "CRM App" and "Inventory App".
-Assume we will have 100s of these apps at most
+Assume we will have 100s of these apps, not 1000s.
 - Given a new JSON object, return the best match.

 If you are curious, in production,